5. A sermon on faith and works, 2:14-26

 legh/ (legw) pres. subj. "claims" - says.
 The present tense is durative so possibly "keeps on claiming."

 ecein (ecw) pres. inf. "to have" - to have.
-The infinitive forms a dependent statement; "says that he has faith"
+The infinitive introduces a dependent statement expressing what a person may claim; "says that he has faith"

 pistin (iV ewV) "faith" - faith.
 The options: i] The most likely option is "faith" as in 2:1, dependence on, reliance on the faithfulness of God realized in Christ; ii] Even though anarthrous, possibly "the Christian faith to which every Christian convert belongs", a sense "indicated" by "claims to have faith", Dibelius (although "claims/says" probably only indicates that "James questions the reality of the faith", Moo); iii] Possibly the OT sense of "loyalty to God"; iv] Finally, the outside possibility that it means "piety".